kallaway/100-days-of-code/r1-html-log.md

 **R1D60, February 14th, 2019**
 Yesterday I fiddled with a Java project that I made a couple of years ago trying to make the code easier to test while practicing some techniques to improve TDD and stuff.
 Today I learned some more about Bootstrap 4.
 Should I start a different challenge for the days when I'm tinkering with Java?

+**R1D61, February 15th, 2019**
+Added Bootstrap 4 to my online CV which only had custom CSS until now.
+Also replaced the navbar it had with a BS4 collapsible navbar.
+Also watched some videos about how to be more productive and coding workflows (again)